 All social media platforms follow their own rules.
 That’s why it’s crucial to make sure that all your content suits social media activities and purposes.
 Here are some tips that you need to follow while preparing your social media content:

-- Keep your content engaging and short.
+Keep your content engaging and short for your Shopify store.
 Ask questions and include CTAs in descriptions to encourage users to take action.
 Stick to 100 characters for titles and about 500 characters for descriptions.

 5. Create social games

 Engage your social media followers in games.
 Instagram Stories are just perfect for that.
 They offer features such as polls, questions, sliders, or quizzes.
 These can easily be arranged into an engaging game.